Generic Schemes for Single Molecule Kinetics 2: Information Content of the Poisson Indicator: V. Concluding Remarks

 \section{V. Concluding Remarks}

-A general methodology for calculating second moments of the waiting time between reaction events has been introduced, and applied to the analysis of enzymatic reactions.
-All of the flexibility conferred by the self-consistent pathway analysis method\cite{Cao2008} is retained, and the approach may be applied to many diverse cases.
-Here, the principal results concern the introduction of a competitive inhibitor and the competition between multiple substrates, and to our knowledge represent the first explicit calculations of higher moments of the waiting time for these more complex cases.
-The use of a minimal model of enzyme catalysis allowed the determination of the maximum information content of measurements of the Poisson indicator and first moment of the waiting time.
-Furthermore, analytical expressions for the Poisson indicator as a function of substrate concentration allow for connections to be made between experimental data and kinetic models.
-This analysis may be easily extended to other single-molecule experiments, offering the same benefits.
-In particular, application to the study of motor proteins may be fruitful, due to the presence of reactions steps dependent upon substrate concentration as well upon the applied mechanical force.\cite{Keller2000}
+A general methodology for calculating second moments for the waiting time between reaction events has been introduced and applied to the analysis of enzymatic reactions.
+All of the flexibility conferred by the self-consistent pathway analysis method (paper 1)\cite{Cao2008} is retained, and the approach can be applied to many diverse cases.
+Our approach is currently restricted to renewal processes but will be extended to nonrenewal processes in a subsequent paper (paper 3).
+In the current study, the principal results concern a generic enzymatic reaction as well as the first explicit calculations (to our knowledge) of higher-order waiting time moments for the more complex cases of competitive inhibition and multiple substrates without assuming all states undergo Poissonian decay.
+The use of a generic model of enzyme catalysis allows the determination of the maximum information content of measurements of the Poisson indicator and first waiting time moment.
+Furthermore, analytical expressions for the Poisson indicator as a function of substrate concentration allow connections to be made between experimental data and kinetic models.